-\First week of class is defined as the first 7 calendar days of the term for 16 week classes and the first 3 calendar days of the term for 8 week classes.
+\First week of class is defined as the first 7 calendar days of the term for 16-week classes and the first 3 calendar days of the term for 8-week classes.
 Other classes not following the regular schedule will be prorated based on the length of the course.
+First day of semester or term is defined as the day when "classes begin" according to the official College calendar at the beginning of this Bulletin.